 The Brighton Hunt Saboteurs are animal rights activists who “desire to prevent the suffering and death inflicted on wild animals by hunting and shooting.”
 Goring was apparently using her horse to charge down the protesters who were in her way.
 The equestrian starts by telling them to get back on the road, to which the man tries to grab her horse’s reins.
 Goring responds by whipping him, telling him to “get off the f*cking horse, don’t grab the f*cking horses.”

 Watch the huntswoman whip hunt saboteurs with a riding crop below:

 The video of Goring whipping saboteurs from the club was originally posted on the Brighton Hunt Saboteurs’ Facebook page, in response saying, “Don’t charge horses into people.
 You cannot ride people down,” also explaining that, “they were there to make sure no illegal hunting took place and claim they are victims of an unprovoked attack.”

-A spokesman for the East Sussex & Romney Marsh Hunt Club said, “The East Sussex and Romney Marsh Hunt does not condone any form of violence even when faced with extreme provocation, personal harassment and other offenses.
+In response, a spokeswoman for the East Sussex and Romney Marsh Hunt Club said, “The East Sussex and Romney Marsh Hunt does not condone any form of violence even when faced with extreme provocation, personal harassment and other offenses.
 The hunt acts lawfully within the confines of the Hunting Act 2004 and takes every measure to ensure the law is adhered to.”